Matching while Learning: Introduction

 {\em Second}, our algorithm design specifies {\em learning goals} that ensure an efficient balance between exploration and exploitation.
 In particular, in our example, we note that there are two kinds of errors possible while exploring: misclassifying a novice as an expert, and vice versa.
 Occasionally mislabeling experts as novices is not catastrophic: some experts need to do easy jobs anyway, and so the algorithm can account for such errors in the exploitation phase.
 Thus, relatively less effort can be invested in minimizing this error type.
 However, mistakenly labeling novices as experts {\em can} be catastrophic: in this case, novices will be matched to hard jobs in the exploitation phase, causing substantial loss of payoff; thus the probability of such errors must be kept very small.
-A major contribution of our work is to precisely identify the correct learning goals in the exploration phase, and to then design DEEM to meet these learning goals while maximizing payoff generation.
+A major contribution of our work is to precisely identify the correct learning goals that determine progression of the algorithm from the exploration phase to the exploitation phase, and to then design DEEM to meet these learning goals while maximizing payoff generation.

-{\em Third}, DEEM involves a carefully constructed exploitation phase to ensure that capacity constraints are met while maximizing payoffs.
+{\em Third}, the exploitation phase in DEEM is carefully constructed to ensure that capacity constraints are met while maximizing payoffs.
 A naive approach during the exploitation phase would match a worker to any job type that yields the maximum externality-adjusted payoff corresponding to his type label.
 It turns out that such an approach leads to significant violations of capacity constraints, and hence poor performance.
-The reason is that in a generic capacitated problem instance, one or more worker types are indifferent between multiple job types, and suitable tie-breaking is necessary to achieve good performance.
-In our theoretical development, we achieve this by modifying the solution to the static optimization problem with known worker types, whereas our practical implementation of DEEM achieves appropriate tie-breaking via simple but dynamically updated shadow prices.
+The reason is that in a generic capacitated problem instance, one or more worker types are indifferent between multiple job types, and appropriate allocation across multiple optimal job types is necessary to achieve good performance.
+In our theoretical development, we achieve this by modifying the solution to the static optimization problem with known worker types, whereas our practical implementation of DEEM achieves appropriate allocation via simple but dynamically updated shadow prices.